Meysam-Sh/Data-Analysis-MLB2016-Dataset/README.md

 This a simple data analysis of MLB2016 dataset in R using the pinnacle.data package from CRAN. pinnacle.data contains a snapshot of odds over time in a subset of Pinnacle’s sports betting markets.
 The MLB2016 dataset is part of this package.
-I explore as follows by:
+I explore the MLB2016 as follows by:

 1. computing the final win percentage of the Chicago Cubs at the end of 2016